 Hundreds of Thai citizens are lining up outside the Wat Prommanee temple every day.
-Not for any traditional Buddhist services, but for a chance to spend a short while in a pink coffin.
+Not for any traditional Buddhist services, but for

 How trendy.